sopho-s/Talk/README.md

 # Talk

-Allows you to communicate and perform actions between devices
+Talk is a high level package that allows you to create servers that can easily process your requests and give responses back using parallelism